juliocsanchez/juliocsanchez/README.md

 - 👋 Hi, I’m @juliocsanchez
 - 👀 I’m interested in opportunities for web and android development
-- 🌱 I’m currently learning java for android
+- 🌱 I’m currently learning java an flutter for android

 <!---